andrasq/node-docs/fast-framework.md

 **Not all fast is created alike.**  REST APIs pass parameters embedded in the request path.
-Node can loop over the request paths and can match the route and extract the path params in a single go with regular expressions very quickly (5m tests/s / num routes).
-Fixed routes with an appended query string can be implemented as a much faster hash lookup (42m/s).
-An app with 25 routes can only map 5m / 25 * 2 = 400k/sec paths on average; the static lookup can decode 1m/sec sets of 3 query params per call.
-The winner: with 25 routes, static routes with the slow parameter decode.
+Node can loop over the request paths and can match the route and extract the path params in a single go with regular expressions very quickly (4m tests/s / num routes).
+Fixed routes with an appended query string can be implemented as a much faster hash lookup (20m/s).
+An app with 20 routes can map 4m / (20 / 2) = 400k/sec paths on average; the static lookup can decode 1m/sec sets of 3 query params per call.
+The winner: with 20 routes, static routes with the slow parameter decode.

         /echo?a=1&b=2           19.9k/s